 Engling says that between 70% and 80% of the East London Industrial Development Zone is currently occupied by MBSA suppliers.

-He says components such as press parts, rear axles, front axles, windscreens, seats and seat structures have all been localised.
+He says components such as press parts, rear axles, front axles, wind shields, seats and seat structures have all been localised.

-He notes, however, that the engine production will be “too complicated” to install in South Africa.
+He notes, however, the engine production will be “too complicated” to install in South Africa.

 Engling says the new C-Class will be exported to 110 countries, up from the more than 90 countries of the previous C-Class.
-About 93% of previous-model C-Class production volumes were exported.
+Around 93% of previous model C-Class production volumes were exported.

 The roll-out of the new C-Class has created 600 new jobs at the East London plant.

 With the continued rise of electromobility in the world, will MBSA participate in the production of a full electric vehicle (EV) over the lifecycle of the new C-Class up to 2028?

 Burzer says that all plants in the Mercedes-Benz network can “maintain extremely high flexibility in terms of power trains”.

 “So, what we are doing everywhere – in China, in Bremen, in South Africa – is to make sure that we can produce conventional variants, but also new powertrain technologies on the same line.